-In addition, I create combat scenarios which require student participation.
+The learning experience presents thoughtful combat scenarios which require student participation.
 We discuss in detail student decision making and their selective route within those combat scenarios.
-Upon conclusion of my PTSD presentation, I conduct an informal Q&A session.
+Upon conclusion of the PTSD presentation, there is an informal Q&A session.

-I present all my PTSD workshops from the heart.
+All PTSD workshops are presented from the heart.
 They are filled with emotion and create active audience participation to invoke an understanding that ‘PTSD’ is not a disease.
-It is a symptom of war and with proper treatment, counseling, understanding and love, PTSD can be controlled.
+It is a symptom of war and with proper treatment, counseling, understanding and love, PTSD can be controlled.”